 Dr Nancy Curotto is a certified EMDR psychologist (Standard Protocol, Early Intervention Protocols including Group-Traumatic Events Protocol [G-TEP], Recent Traumatic Events Protocol [R-TEP], and the Expanded Traumatic Events Protocol [E-TEP]) and can tailor your virtual sessions to your needs using a virtual platform: Remote EMDR https://www.remotemdr.com to facilitate constructive healing/growth.

-Here's how EMDR can support pet loss grief.
+Here's how EMDR can support grief following the loss of a pet.

 1. Addressing Unresolved Trauma: Pet loss, especially in unexpected circumstances, can leave a person with unresolved trauma.
-EMDR allows the person to process these traumatic memories and emotions more healthily, reducing the emotional burden.
+EMDR enables individuals to process traumatic memories and associated emotions more healthily, thereby reducing the emotional burden associated with them.

 3. Targeting Specific Disturbing Images or Beliefs: EMDR can help individuals reprocess specific memories, like the last moments with their pet or disturbing images surrounding the pet's death.
-Reducing the emotional charge tied to these memories allows for more peaceful/treasured memories and reduced guilt or regret.
+Reducing the emotional charge associated with these memories enables more peaceful and treasured memories, as well as a reduction in guilt or regret.

 4. Facilitating Growth and Acceptance: EMDR can help shift negative beliefs about yourself in relation to the pet's death (e.g., "I should have done more" or "It's my fault") to healthier beliefs (e.g., "I gave my pet a good life").
 This reprocessing can foster growth and acceptance.

-5. Restoring Positive Memories: By reducing the negative emotional charge around the loss, help individuals reconnect with positive memories of their pets, helping them remember the joy and companionship rather than solely the pain of the loss
+5. Restoring Positive Memories: By reducing the negative emotional charge associated with the loss, individuals can reconnect with positive memories of their pets, focusing on the joy and companionship rather than solely on the pain of the loss.

-Concurrent/simultaneous pet loss-focused EMDR can be a powerful therapeutic approach for couples who engage in therapy to address pet loss's shared and individual impacts.
+Concurrent or simultaneous pet loss-focused EMDR can be a powerful therapeutic approach for couples who engage in therapy to address the shared and individual impacts of pet loss.

 Here are some key benefits that couples may gain from participating in this process together: